sclaussen/ax12a/README.md

 ```
 $ python3 set-id.py /dev/tty.usbserial-FT3WFGSI 5 9
-Successfully connected to AX-12A with ID: 5
+SUCCESS: Discovered the Robotis AX-12A actuator at ID 5
-Change id from 5 to 9?
+Change the Robotis AX-12A actuator ID from 5 to 9?
 [Y/n]
-SUCCESS: The AX-12A's ID was updated to 9
+SUCCESS: Updated the Robotis AX-12A actuator to ID 9
 ```